jviksne/HTTPEchoServer/README.md

 # HTTP Echo Server

-Simple Go based HTTP(s) server echoing all the headers and message body of the request to in the body of the response.
+Simple Go based HTTP(s) server echoing all the headers and message body of the request in the body of the response.

 ## How to run